cluePrints/opower.github.io/_posts/2013-12-15-elasticsearch-at-opower.markdown

 #### Use static mappings

-Out of the box Elasticsearch is incredibly dynamic and malleable.
+Out of the box, Elasticsearch is incredibly dynamic and malleable.
 These are amazing features for POC work and getting to know Elasticsearch.
 Once you move to a production system the lack of constraints becomes a liability.
 Using static mapping forces indexing applications to only index data that conforms to the